davidrg/ckwin/doc/ssh-readme.md

 | k95sshgx.dll | GSS-API enabled SSH backend for Windows XP and Server 2003 |
 | k95sshx.dll  | Standard SSH backend for Windows XP and Server 2003        |

-On startup, CKW will attempt each one in order and if any one of them loads then SSH features will be made available.
+On startup, K95 will attempt each one in order and if any one of them loads then SSH features will be made available.
 If none of these DLLs are present or none of them load successfully for one reason or another, then only a single `SSH LOAD` command is provided allowing you to specify an alternative DLL to use to provide SSH features.

-As a result of this change, starting C-Kermit without optional network DLLs (the `-# 2` command line argument) will result in SSH being unavailable until the `SSH LOAD` command is used to load a backend DLL.
+As a result of this change, starting Kermit 95 without optional network DLLs (the `-# 2` command line argument) will result in SSH being unavailable until the `SSH LOAD` command is used to load a backend DLL.

-It is also now possible for alternative SSH implementations not based on libssh to be provided by implementing a relatively simple DLL interface similar to C-Kermits "Network DLL" interface.
+It is also now possible for alternative SSH implementations not based on libssh to be provided by implementing a relatively simple DLL interface similar to Kermit 95s "Network DLL" interface.
 This may someday allow SSH to return on vintage windows, or SSH to be supported on OS/2.

 ### New Command Options